manosbatsis/primitive4j/README.md

 > converters to such attributes through use of the Convert annotation will not be portable.

 If you want to create a simple primitive for a primary key, you might want to consider a user type instead.
-If you want more support for this in SDP4J, please create an issue.
+If you want more support for this, please create an issue.